Teenage Mutant Ninja Turtles: Tournament Fighters: Reception

 In the United Kingdom, it was the top-selling Super NES game in January 1994.

-Electronic Gaming Monthly called the game "a real surprise" noting high quality audio and overall appeal.
+For the version released for the Super Nintendo, Electronic Gaming Monthly called the game "a real surprise" noting high quality audio and overall appeal.
 One reviewer in the magazine called it "the perfect blend of elements from Street Fighter II and Mortal Kombat while another declared that in some ways it was even better than Street Fighter II."
+Reviewers in Famitsu complimented the relatively easy to learn and responsive controls.
+While on reviewer said they were unfamiliar with the characters who were not the Ninja Turtles, they still found them fun while another reviewer said players who were not fans of the series may not find the game as fun as fans.
+Another user said while fun, the game was nearly a remake of Street Fighter II.

 In 1993, Aska was rated as #4 on the list of "Top Ten Fighting Women" by Electronic Gaming Monthly.
-In the same issue Electronic Gaming Monthly gave the Sega Genesis version average reviews, noting that the game is not a good as the Super NES version and stating that "There aren’t many moves and the fighters are unappealing.
+In the same issue Electronic Gaming Monthly gave the Sega Genesis version average reviews, noting that the game is not a good as the Super NES version and stating that "There aren't many moves and the fighters are unappealing.
 The game also has a darker look and feel."
-Mega magazine gave the Sega Genesis an average review score, criticizing the game's sluggish gameplay and unresponsive controls, stating that "It’s an uninspired beat-em-up that’s borrowed everything from Street Fighter 2 but the gameplay."
+Mega magazine gave the Sega Genesis an average review score, criticizing the game's sluggish gameplay and unresponsive controls, stating that "It's an uninspired beat-em-up that's borrowed everything from Street Fighter 2 but the gameplay."
 GamePro magazine gave the Super NES version ratings (out of 5) of 4.5 for graphics, 4.5 for sound, 5.0 for control, and 5.0 for fun factor.

 In 1995, Total! ranked the game 61st on its Top 100 Super NES Games, summarizing: "This is a shockingly good beat-'em-up considering it's a license."